staabm/staabm.github.io/_posts/2023-05-18-doctor-rst-speedup.md

 PHP Fatal error:  Allowed memory size of 1073741824 bytes exhausted (tried to allocate 4096 bytes) in /Users/staabm/workspace/doctor-rst/vendor/symfony/string/AbstractUnicodeString.php on line 236
 ```

-It's not that unusual that a running a profiler requires more memory on a workload, therefore I raised the php memory limit to 16GB.
+It's not that unusual that running a profiler requires more memory on a workload, therefore I raised the php memory limit to 16GB.
 Still I am running in out of memory errors... 🤔

 For a sanity check, I added a memory debug out at the end of the analysis process into the `AnalyzeCommand` and ran it again without blackfire: